aposb/semi-global-matching-for-stereo-matching/README.md

 # Semi-Global Matching for Stereo Matching
 A C++ implementation of Semi-Global Matching (SGM) for stereo matching.
-It uses a two-pass 8-directions version of the algorithm and it has a small improvement for better results.
+It uses the two-pass 8-directions version of the algorithm with a small improvement for better results.

 ## Input Image
 The Tsukuba stereo image that used as input.